Metalit/Replay/README.md

 FFMPEG is a command line tool with a lot of power, but all we need it for here is to convert the video and mix in some audio, which only takes one command and then all the work will be done (assuming the video and audio are synchronized).

 - Install [FFMPEG](https://ffmpeg.org/) and add it to `PATH`.
-- Run the command `ffmpeg -i "path/to/video.h264" -i "path/to/audio.wav" "path/to/output/video.mp4"` with the paths replaced with wherever you put your files when you downloaded them.
+- Run the command `ffmpeg -i "path/to/video.h264" -i "path/to/audio.wav" -c:v copy "path/to/output/video.mp4"` with the paths replaced with wherever you put your files when you downloaded them.
-- It will take a while depending on the speed of your computer.
-You can view the conversion rate in the text it writes to the command prompt.
+- Removing -c:v copy will mean reencoding and will take a while depending on the speed of your computer.
+- -c:v copy means copying the codec from the original file, and only reencoding the audio file will be necessary (fast)

 #### Hardware Acceleration